Living in Japan – A Guide for PhD Students

 Most universities in Japan will have a stock of rooms and flats reserved for international students.
 Rents are lower but availability can be limited.
 PhD students will often have access to accommodation which is reserved for international graduate students and (visiting) researchers, which can be great for networking.
 You may also find yourself in residences where Japanese and international students live side-by-side, a good way to find out more about Japanese culture.
 Whatever your university, make sure that you apply as soon as possible (and before the deadline).

-The average monthly rent is around ¥28,000 (USD $245), depending on the type of room (the lowest being for dormitory-type accommodation) and your university.
-Note that prices in major cities such as Tokyo can be considerably higher.
+Monthly rent is an average of ¥38,000 (USD $228), but will vary depending on the type of room (the lowest being for dormitory-type accommodation) and your university.

 En-suite or shared facilities are available.
 Accommodation for couples can be found in some of the largest universities such as Tokyo but university accommodation for families is rare.

-There will be additional costs to take into account such as a monthly maintenance fee of around ¥12,000 (USD $105), internet access and utilities.
+There will be additional costs to take into account such as a monthly maintenance fees, internet access and utilities.

 Residency is generally limited to one year so you will have to look at other options for the remainder of your PhD.